Deep Learning for Restoring MPI System Matrices Using Simulated Training Data: Results

 \subsection{Upsampling}

 \autoref{table:upsampling_simulated_2d} presents the evaluation results on the simulated test set, both with and without added noise, comparing bicubic interpolation and the SMRnet model.
-For both scaling factors ($\times 2$ and $\times 4$), SMRnet consistently outperforms bicubic interpolation by a large margin (approximately \num{25} dB higher \ac{PSNR} and \num{0.08} higher \ac{SSIM}).
+For both scaling factors ($\times 2$ and $\times 4$) in the absence of noise, SMRnet consistently outperforms bicubic interpolation by a large margin (approximately \num{25} dB higher \ac{PSNR} and \num{0.08} higher \ac{SSIM}).
 Although overall performance decreases in the presence of noise, the relative ranking between the methods remains unchanged.

 We evaluate the trained models on measurements of the spiral phantom.
 The original \ac{SM} with a spatial size of $29\times29$ is first denoised using the SwinIR method and subsequently upsampled to higher resolutions using both bicubic interpolation and the SMRnet model.
 Selected frequency components and the corresponding reconstructions are shown in \autoref{fig:sm-upsampling-real-spiral}.
 A noticeable denoising effect is observed in both the frequency components and the reconstructed images.
 SMRnet demonstrates good generalization to real data, resulting in improved perceived image quality.
 However, SMRnet and bicubic interpolation exhibit only minor visual differences in both the frequency components and the reconstructions compared to the overall upsampling effect.